the batching problem

 $$\sum_{\text{active req}} L_{\text{req}} \approx N_{\max}$$

-when a request finishes and frees (\Delta N) token slots, the scheduler admits new work that fits into those slots. this is why continuous batching pairs naturally with paged attention: memory can be freed and reused at block granularity instead of being tied to a fixed contiguous allocation.
+when a request frees ΔN token slots, the scheduler admits new work that fits into those slots. this is why continuous batching pairs naturally with paged attention: memory can be freed and reused at block granularity.

 why decode is bandwidth-bound

-decode looks cheap because it produces one token, but each decode step must read the request’s entire KV history. for a model with (L) layers, (n_h) KV heads, head dimension (d_h), and a given dtype:
+decode produces one token at a time, but each step must read the request’s full KV history. for a model with L layers, n_h KV heads, head dimension d_h, and a given dtype:

 $$\text{bytes per token}=2 \times L \times n_h \times d_h \times \text{sizeof(dtype)}$$